 Additionally, unsweetened green tea contains zero calories, making it an excellent choice for those aiming to maintain a healthy diet without added sugars.
 For a fresh twist, consider our flavored loose leaf tea options, infused with fruit or herbs to add new and vibrant flavors.

-At The Tea House on Los Rios, we invite you to embrace the revitalizing power of green tea, making it a part of your daily routine!
+At The Tea House on Los Rios, we invite you to try the revitalizing power of green tea, making it a part of your daily routine!

 You can learn more about brewing loose leaf tea HERE